 - A shift from non-renewables to renewables A recent report suggests that renewable energy is becoming cheaper than more damaging forms of energy production such as burning coal and in 2018 – this has led to a 39% drop in new construction starts from 2017, and an 84% drop since 2015.

 - Social cost pricing.
-If economic growth causes external costs, economists state it is sociall efficient to include the external cost in the price (e.g. carbon tax).
-If the tax equals the full external cost, it will lead to a sociall efficient outcome and create a strong incentive to promote growth that minimises external costs.
+If economic growth causes external costs, economists state it is socially efficient to include the external cost in the price (e.g. carbon tax).
+If the tax equals the full external cost, it will lead to a socially efficient outcome and create a strong incentive to promote growth that minimises external costs.

 - Technological development.
 It is possible to replace cars running on petrol with cars running on electricity from renewable sources.
 This enables an increase in output, but also a reduction in the environmental impact.
 There are numerous possible technological developments which can enable greater efficiency, lower costs and less environmental damage.